felipebravom/AffectiveTweets/docs/benchmark.md

-In this site site we show how to benchmark models created using AffectiveTweets against similar models created using the [NLTK sentiment analysis module](http://www.nltk.org/api/nltk.sentiment.html) and [Scikit-learn](https://scikit-learn.org/stable/index.html).
+On this page we show how to benchmark models created using AffectiveTweets against similar models created using the [NLTK sentiment analysis module](http://www.nltk.org/api/nltk.sentiment.html) and [Scikit-learn](https://scikit-learn.org/stable/index.html).
 We represents tweets using  word n-grams and lexicon-based features and train logistic regression models on the Twitter Message Polarity Classification dataset from the  [SemEval 2013 Sentiment Analysis Task](https://www.cs.york.ac.uk/semeval-2013/task2/).

-The code for reproducing these experiments can be downloaded from [here](https://github.com/felipebravom/AffectiveTweets/tree/master/benchmark)
+The code for reproducing these experiments can be downloaded from [here](https://github.com/felipebravom/AffectiveTweets/tree/master/benchmark).

 ## AffectiveTweets Scripts

 The following bash scripts assume that AffectiveTweets and Weka are already installed.
-Decalre the following variables according to your installation paths.
+Declare the following variables according to your installation paths.
 ```
 export WEKA_HOME=/home/fbravoma/wekafiles/
 export WEKA_PATH=/home/fbravoma/weka-3-9-3/